ChFontana/Guided-Projects/README.md

 # Guided-Projects
-This projects were provided by different courses that I took from datacamp.
-All of them were guided, but they can give an idea what I learned and in which different situations I worked.
+These projects were taken in different courses that I took from datacamp.
+All of them were guided, but they can give an idea of what I learned and in which different situations I worked.